harish2xx/patidar10.github.io/README.md

 ---------------

 ### Libraries: Python packages
-    Can be installed using the following command "$pip install -r requirements.txt"

     -> Pandas 1.3.4             : For dataset manipulation, data analysis, time series & statistics.
     -> NumPy 1.21.4             : For mathematical functions & array computations.